 Bryan Davies, PhD

-Bryan completed his BSc in Biochemistry, PhD in Molecular Biology/Microbiology, and postdoctoral fellowship in infectious diseases.
+Bryan completed his BSc in Biochemistry at McMaster University, PhD in Molecular Biology/Microbiology at MIT, and postdoctoral fellowship in infectious diseases at Harvard Medical School.
 He is an Professor in the Department of Molecular Biosciences.
-His research interests include antimicrobial protein discovery and development, bacteria-host interactions, and microbe engineering.
+His research interests include antimicrobial protein discovery, bacteria-host interactions, and microbe engineering.

 Research Scientist